f5devcentral/f5-ps-ansible/docs/f5os/api_walkthrough.md

 ```

 {: .note }
-> To keep the documentation concise the GET to the modified endpoint will not be repeated after every modification, the reader is advised to perform this action nevertheless for a better understanding of the API.
+> To keep the documentation concise the GET to the modified resource will not be repeated after every modification, the reader is advised to perform this action nevertheless for a better understanding of the API.

 ## Step 2.
 Add additional DNS resolvers